MimmyJau/mimmyjau.github.io/src/pages/posts/ycombinator.md

 # Motivation

 Can you implement recursion if a function isn't allowed to reference itself?
-A function might not be able to reference itself for a number of reasons: It could be an anonymous function, a combinator[^combinator], or perhaps as a purely intellectual exercises you'd like to implement recursion without assuming its existence.
+A function might not be able to reference itself for a number of reasons: it could be an anonymous function, a combinator[^combinator], or perhaps as a purely intellectual exercises you'd like to implement recursion without assuming its existence.

 Consider a classic example of recursion:
 ``` scheme